NorbertRop/MLSetup/README.md

-# UbuntuSetup
+# MLSetup
-Setup Ubuntu with Oh-My-Zsh and python utils for creating and switching environments.
+Setup OS with Oh-My-Zsh and python utils for creating and switching environments.